Luna Award

 The Luna Awards are awards given annually by the Film Academy of the Philippines (FAP) to recognize the outstanding achievements of the Filipino film industry.
 The first awards were presented in 1983 in Pasay.
 It is considered to be the Philippine counterpart of the Oscars.
 It used to be known as the FAP Awards until in 2005 when it got its current name.
 Since 2007, the Academy started holding simple awards ceremonies due to lack of government funding and reduction of its share from MMFF earnings.
-This also caused some delays for ceremony scheduling.

 History

 In 1981, the Executive Order 640-A was passed by then President Ferdinand Marcos.
 The order mandated that the Film Academy of the Philippines should recognize outstanding film achievements annually.

 The first awards was presented on April 27, 1983, in Manila Film Center which gave awards to the best films of 1982.
 It was known as the Film Academy of the Philippines Awards, shortened as FAP Awards.

 In 2005, FAP held a naming contest to give a unique name for the awards and Luna was chosen.

 The awards for 2009 films (28th Luna Awards) were not given due to budget constraints.
 The academy still count it as part of the numbering pattern of the awards even though it was not held.